ahoycarolina/ThinkfulCapstone3/README.md

 This [dataset](https://https://www.kaggle.com/datasets/hosubjeong/bakery-sales) is from Kaggle.

-This analysis was done in a Colab notebook: https://colab.research.google.com/drive/1LGinMhg8_ykUVYab15Gwu-s-zGnvkki4?usp=sharing
+This analysis was done in [this Colab notebook](https://colab.research.google.com/drive/1LGinMhg8_ykUVYab15Gwu-s-zGnvkki4?usp=sharing)